+We are pleased to report that our workforce remains free of COVID-19.
 While the methods may have changed, it is still “business as usual” at Welch & Forbes.
 Your Welch & Forbes team is always available via telephone, e-mail or video conferencing should you wish to contact them.

 It is our privilege to serve you and your family, and we remain committed to providing you with the best possible service in this challenging environment.

 On March 21, 2020 the Treasury Department and the Internal Revenue Service announced that the due date for Federal income tax filing has been automatically extended from April 15, 2020, to July 15, 2020.
 This deferment applies to all taxpayers, including individuals, trusts and estates.